mflova/mflova-coding-guidelines/python/general.md

 #### Extra tools

 - `JsonSchema` to validate `JSON` files (like types, range of an integer and so on).
-- `Matshmallow` to define schemas that define how different custom classes must be converted into simpler types that can be serialized and deserialized
+- `Marshmallow` to define schemas that define how different custom classes must be converted into simpler types that can be serialized and deserialized

 ## Enums